shpml/fundamentals/03_chapter/03_lesson.md

 **WDI Fundamentals Unit 3**

 ---

 Through out the this course, you'll be working on building out a browser based **Memory Game**.
-While you'll be using the in-built editor for the some of the exercises in this course, for the Memory Game in particular, you'll be using Sublime Text Editor 3 to write your code.
-Before you start though, you'll need to better understand how these tool works and their potential!
+While you'll be using the in-built editor for the some of the exercises in this course, but for the Memory Game in particular, you'll be using Sublime Text Editor 3 to write your code.
+Before you start though, you'll need to better understand how these tools works and their potential!

 #Text Editors and Browsers